 Applying for a loan against property, otherwise known as LAP, without learning the eligibility criteria is like attending a private event without an invite.
 Not only are your chances of getting rejected high, but a rejection would also be detrimental to your overall credit score.
-Lenders will rarely approve your loan application if you have a poor credit record.
+Lenders will rarely approve your Frequent Finance London if you have a poor credit record.

 Many factors make the loan against property a popular choice, top among those are the low-interest rate on high-value amounts and a flexible repayment tenor, among others.
 Because of its many perks, lenders are mindful of which borrower gets approved.
 Ensure that you only apply after satisfying their eligibility criteria.